 According to the Canadian Olympic Committee in a press release, Denny Morrison of Chetwynd, British Columbia won an Olympic bronze medal for Canada on Saturday at the 2014 Olympic Winter Games in Sochi.

-Morrison won a bronze medal in the men's 1500m for his third career step to the podium.
-He previously won a silver medal on Wednesday in the men's 1000m and a gold medal in the men's team pursuit at the 2010 Olympic Winter Games in Vancouver.
+Morrison won a bronze medal in the men's 1500m for his fourth career step to the podium.
+He previously won a silver medal on Wednesday in the men's 1000m, a gold medal in the men's team pursuit at the 2010 Olympic Winter Games in Vancouver and a silver medal in the men's team pursuit at the 2006 Olympic Winter Games in Turin.
 Following the Olympic triumph, Morrison was highly praised by Canadian Olympic Committee president Marcel Aubut, who released this statement:

 "Once again, Canada salutes Denny as a double Olympic medallist here in Sochi.
 Only the greatest of Olympic athletes can sustain the excellence required to win multiple medals at a single Games,” said Marcel Aubut, President, Canadian Olympic Committee.
 “Denny has earned a place among the great names of Canadian speed skating and our entire Canadian Olympic family congratulates Denny, his coaches, his family and his entire support team on another great feat.”